 If you submit a message to the Care Team via Canvas, you're a part of the team.
 That's especially true if you request information about how the student is faring after your referral.

-A tool now available in Canvas labeled "Contact Care Team" provides an intuitive means for faculty to send a referral about a student to these Care Team professionals.
-When clicked, this tool will show a photo roster of students, with nearby fields to select the main reason for the referral (choices include Academics, Attendance, Writing, or Other), and a required field to describe the perceived problem at least minimally.
-Then faculty would click the blue "Notify Care Team" button to send off the message.
+A tool now available in Canvas labeled "Refer a Student" provides an intuitive means for faculty to send a referral about a student to these Care Team professionals.
+When clicked, this tool will show a photo roster of students, with nearby fields to select the main reason for the referral (choices include Academics, Attendance, Writing, Wellness/Distress, or Other), and a required field to describe the perceived problem at least minimally.
+Then faculty would click the blue "Refer Student" button to send off the message.

 Case managers will receive your referral and may ask staff members assigned to this student's Care Team to reach out to the student—examples might include RAs, student peer leaders, academic advisors, or tutors.
 Depending on the nature of your referral, you may not hear back about action taken with regard to the student, but the case managers within the Care Team will normally try to follow up with faculty members to the extent possible.